commercetools/ui-kit/src/components/tooltip/README.md

 #### Working with disabled child elements

 When you use a tooltip with a disabled element, you need to wrap element in a div, as disabled elements do not fire events.
+It's a good idea to add this style `pointer-events: none` to the disabled element to stop it from capturing events.

 ```js
 <Tooltip